benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 Showing the URL or hostname allows the end user to verify that he is logging in at the expected page, e.g. the login server of their company, instead of the email hoster's page.

-(Editor's note: Not really part of autoconfig, but autoconfig can enable OAuth2, and it's important that this is implemented correctly by mail applications.)

 # Config publishing for mail providers